JBwoodturner/classicbook-pipeline/README.md

 # classicbook-pipeline
-ETL pipeline using Python and PostgreSQL to structure and analyze a classic book
+ETL pipeline using Python and PostgreSQL to structure and analyze a classic text